-This mummy was notably different from others Egyptologists have found previously, and that raised red flags for scientists.
-For one, rather than linen, he was wrapped in sheepskin, which the purity-obsessed Egyptians regarded as unclean.
-Only criminals or people damned for eternity would have been buried thus.
+The Screaming Mummy was notably different from others mummies Egyptologists have found previously, which raised red flags for scientists.
+One notable difference was that rather than linen, he was wrapped in sheepskin, which the purity-obsessed Egyptians regarded as unclean.
+Only offenders or people damned for eternity would have been entombed in such a manner.

-His coffin was unmarked - no one could recite his name in the afterlife, which was a big deal - and his hands and feet were bound, as if he had died a prisoner.
-He wasn't even truly mummified properly (it's a long, drawn-out process), just dried out in natron, and then resin was put in his mouth.
+Also, his coffin was unmarked - no one could recite his name in the afterlife, which was a big deal - and his hands and feet were bound, as if he had perished a prisoner.
+He wasn't even truly mummified properly (it's a long, drawn-out process), just dried out in natron with resin placed in his mouth.

-Scholars think they know who Unknown Man E might have been.
-Once upon a time, there was a guy named Prince Pentawere, a son of Pharaoh Ramesses III, who participated in a conspiracy to kill his dad.
+Scholars think they might have identified Unknown Man E. There was once a man named Prince Pentawere, a son of Pharaoh Ramesses III, who participated in a conspiracy to remove his father from the throne.
 One of Ramesses's minor wives, a member of his harem named Tiy, wanted her husband off the throne.
-She aimed to oust the king and put her son, Pentawere, in his place, also taking out Ramesses's chosen heir at the same time.
+She aimed to oust the king and put her son, Pentawere, in his place.
+The plan also involved removing Ramesses's chosen heir.

-Pentawere's plan didn't make it and he died a traitor's death, disgraced like Man E, who fit the physical profile of the prince.
+Pentawere's plan didn't make it and he was labeled a traitor, disgraced like Man E, who fit the physical profile of the prince.
 Interestingly, the Screaming Mummy has similar DNA markers and Y chromosomes to Ramesses III.
-It's likely the Man E and Ramesses III were father and son, as it turns out.
-So perhaps E is indeed the body of the dead prince.
+It's likely that Man E and Ramesses III were father and son.

 Along with Queen Tiy and Prince Pentawere, a group of important noblemen conspired to get rid of Ramesses III.
 A record of their trial, called the Turin Judicial Papyrus, still survives.
 As a result, we know the names of the chief conspirators.
 One was "Pebekkamen, formerly chief of the chamber" who stirred up resentment against the Pharaoh.
-Pebekkamen conspired with ex-butler Mesedsure, Peynok, ex-overseer of the royal harem, and the scribe Pendua.
+Pebekkamen conspired with ex-butler Mesedsure, ex-overseer of the royal harem Peynok, and the scribe Pendua.
 The conspiracy went all the way to the top.
-Top-level conspirators included Peyes, former commander of the army, Oneney, chief of police, Hori, head of the infantry bearers, and more.
+Top-level conspirators included Peyes, the former commander of the army, Oneney, the chief of police, Hori, the head of the infantry bearers, and more.

-The Turin Judicial Papyrus also records the fate of Pentawere, would-be pharaoh.
-Arrested for colluding with his mother, he "was placed before the butlers, in order to examine him; they found him guilty; they left him in his place; he took his own life."
-So we know that he committed suicide, but by what means (hanging? poison?) is unsure.
+The Turin Judicial Papyrus also records the fate of Pentawere, the would-be pharaoh.
+Apprehended for colluding with his mother, he "was placed before the butlers, in order to examine him; they found him guilty; they left him in his place; he took his own life."